tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 - Name: [bdqffdq:Policy](https://rs.tdwg.org/bdqffdq/terms/Policy)
 - Preferred Label: Policy
-- Definition: The set of data quality Needs for a UseCase
+- Definition: The set of DataQualityNeeds for a UseCase.
 - SubClass Of: NeedConcept
-- Comments: Composition of data quality Needs into UseCases.
+- Comments: Composition of DataQualityNeeds into a UseCase.
 - View in: [term-list](../list/bdqffdq/index.md#Policy)

 ********************